NathanFCarvalho/OpenML_Metafeature_Extraction/README.md

 find_nearest_neighbors(metafeature_dataframe=df, dataset_id=26)
 ```
 In this example, I used the dataset nursery for this example,
 and supposed I called the metafeature dataframe df.
-This function returns two values,
+This function returns two lists,
 one list with the k closest datasets and one list with the
 corresponding distances:
 ```python